November 2025

 Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-English classes are underway and we are looking for helpers and conversation partners.
+Our English classes are looking for helpers and conversation partners.
 Helpers are most needed in the classes on Tuesday and Thursday nights.
 Conversation Partners have flexibly scheduled one-on-one hour-long meetings with students 2-4 times per month at a mutually workable location.
 Minimum requirements for teachers, helpers, and conversation partners:

 1) Love Jesus